Website Redesign or Conversion Rate Optimization? That is the Question.

 In other words, YES- color and content arrangement are important.
 Yet, it is important that you not get distracted by these small aesthetic choices without first securing a solid foundation of the bigger things, like delivery, message, and branding.

-Just because what you expected didn’t happen, doesn’t mean the strategies you’re testing are a waste.
+Just because what you expected didn’t happen doesn’t mean your testing strategies are a waste.
 By mining these failures for information, the strategies you finally decide on will be all the more robust and targeted.

 For example, your business might believe that the best way to attract future clients is through featured video content on your landing page.
 Your team assumes that future clients want their first interactions with your business to be through flashy, well-produced video clips.
 But what if future clients are actually looking to find quick answers for their questions?
 Or download an e-brochure they can share at their next meeting?
 Or just speak with you one-on-one?
 The differences between assumptions about user activity and reality are clearly revealed through critical CRO testing—and that includes disappointing results.